uhasker/large-language-models/chapter1/high_level_overview.md

 The way the actual training works is conceptually simple:
 First, we initialize the model with random parameters.
 Next, we split our text corpus into tokens.
-Then we iterate over all the tokens and at each token, we ask the model to give the probabilities for the next token (this is the output of the prediction layer, remember?).
+Then, we iterate over all the tokens, and at each token, we ask the model to provide the probabilities for the next token (this is the output of the prediction layer, remember?).
 Finally, we adjust the parameters of the model in such a way that the actual next token becomes more probable and all other tokens become less probable.

-This is really it, although quite often after the initial training is done, models are usually finetuned (i.e. trained further) on special datasets that make the model less likely to produce undesired outputs, allow the model to chat with a user etc.
+This is really it!
+Although quite often, after the initial training is done, models are usually fine-tuned (i.e., trained further) on special datasets that make the model less likely to produce undesired outputs and allow the model to chat with a user, etc.

 > Technical Completeness Note: We necessarily glossed over a lot of technical details in this section.
 > For example, we don't really train models token by token.
 Instead, the model is fed batches of training data and processes multiple examples at the same time.